These twenty-five GED study habits will be a great help to get you all set for the GED® test efficiently.

 17. Check what you’ve done before you stop

 When you’ve completed a study block, don’t stop until you’ve checked your work for some careless mistakes.
 You should check it for spelling or grammar mistakes, proper presentation, or correct answers to the questions asked.
+This way, you’ll be on the right track toward earning your high school equivalent credential soon!

 18. Stay away from your phone